craigmckeachie/workbook8/exercises/users-exercise.md

    - Open the `edit.html` file in a web browser, passing a sample `id` parameter in the URL.
    - Verify that the form is pre-filled with existing user data.
    - Edit the information in the form and submit it.
-   - Confirm that the edited data is successfully updated on the API.
    - Ensure redirection to `index.html` after a successful submission.
+   - Confirm that the edited data is successfully displayed in the table.

 4. **Optional Enhancements:**
    - Implement form validation to ensure all required fields are filled before submission.